terminail/autodroid/appendix.md

 ### 3.3 Extending Workflow Actions

-To add a new action type to the workflow engine:
+To add a new action type to the WorkScript Engine:

 ```python
 class CustomActionExecutor: